zostaw/plot-in-terminal/README.md

 **plot_svg**

 Simple snippet with matplotlib, saving into svg format.
 The plot is generated without axis, if you want details on how to handle axis, labels and stuff see **plot_png** - the same parameters apply to svg (I didn't check though).
->> this svg file is actually converted to png by *rsvg-convert* below, this example is just to illustrate how to export to svg.
+> This svg file is actually converted to png for kitty by *rsvg-convert* command below.
+Generating it in svg in the first place is not necessary.
+The example is for me just to illustrate how to export to svg, lol.

 ```
 # generate svg